 Strategic location with superb connectivitySingapore has a unique advantage in its geography.
 The country is strategically located at the crossroads of the main trade and shipping routes of the world, including the major sea route between India and China.
 Therefore, travelling to most Southeast Asian countries is but a flight away.

 Singapore is renowned as a transportation hub, being home to the award-winning Changi Airport and a sophisticated port infrastructure, which has also been consistently awarded the ‘Best Seaport in Asia’ (Asian Freight and Supply Chain Awards).
-2018 marks the 30th year that Singapore was awarded the award.

 Availability of skilled and multilingual workforceSingapore’s business environment has proven to be highly attractive to skilled and ambitious workers from across the globe.
 The fast-paced innovative working environment, together with a large local pool of Singapore talent, has only served to reinforce the country’s reputation as having one of the most productive and motivated workforces in the region.
 This has been proven by rankings in the IMD World Competitiveness Yearbook.